Physicists first attempted to understand the hydrogen atom by app... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Physicists first attempted to understand the hydrogen atom by applying the laws of classical physics.
-Consider an electron of mass m and charge −e in a circular orbit of radius r around a proton of charge +e . (c) The minimum energy needed to ionize a hydrogen atom (i.e., to remove the electron) is found experimentally to be 13.6 eV.
-From this information, what are the electron's speed and the radius of its orbit?
+Consider an electron of mass m and charge −e in a circular orbit of radius r around a proton of charge +e . (a) Use Newtonian physics to show that the total energy of the atom is E =−e²/8πϵ₀𝓇

 Was this helpful?